Planning Analysis and Implementation

 Shoreline Management Planning

 These challenges were presented as we worked with the Quinault Indian Nation to assess their ocean shorelines.
-The analysis documented current conditions and changes recorded along the reservation’s shoreline interface with the Pacific Ocean.
-A record of geologic, photographic, tectonic, vegetative, and spatial conditions formed the basis for a starting point as their potential responses were considered.
+The Environmental Planning analysis documented current conditions and changes recorded along the reservation’s shoreline interface with the Pacific Ocean.
+A record of geologic, photographic, tectonic, vegetative, and spatial conditions formed the basis for a starting point.
+Numerous potential responses were considered.
 A few assessment documents are presented here to see example of the considerations made for shoreline management plans.

-The documents linked here show the primary guide and discussions about the planning and assessment approaches used.
+The documents linked here show the primary guide and discussions about the environmental planning and assessment approaches used.
 The Assessment Descriptions and the Assessment imagery shows how certain insights were confirmed across this region.
-Some of the aerial photography was obtained from 1930 which allowed geospatial rectification to confirm how physical site characteristics have responded to anthropogenic influences through a hundred-year period.
+Some of the aerial photography used was obtained from 1930.
+Military base records were obtained from Freedom of Information Act (FOIA) requests to verify construction activities made on these sites.
+These images were geospatially rectified to confirm how physical site characteristics responded to anthropogenic influences through a hundred-year period.